Tandem Bike Club – Night Ride for Ice Cream

 Our activities provide social opportunities with peers their age, foster independence, and teach essential life skills.
 Additionally, youth develop relationships with other youth peers, providing friendship, a sense of community, and a sense of belonging that they may not have otherwise.
 Often, participants may be the only students in their school with vision loss, leading to isolation and loneliness.

-Program Requirements
+Recreation Program Requirements

+A nominal, non-refundable registration fee is charged when you reserve a spot.
 All participants must complete Image and Audio Consent and Medical & Liability Release Forms.
 News media or other media outlets not affiliated with Outlook Enrichment may be present at an event.

 How Virtual Audiobook Clubs Create a Community for Visually Impaired Readers